Q: What the hell is wrong with you?

 In my dream, Nic and I were leaving a movie theater together when some dude pulled out a knife and demanded money.
 Me, being a badass ironworker manly man, instinctively sought to protect her, but she chuckled and extracted a tiny device from her purse.
 She waved it at him, and the thief turned into a bloody puddle of steaming entails and burnt organs on the cobblestone alley floor.
 It was the most realistic dream I’ve ever had.
 I woke up at 3:00am, made a sandwich, and began typing.

 When I originally wrote dialogue for Cathryn, I imagined NK speaking her lines.
-Since then, Cathryn has evolved considerably.
+Since then, Cathryn has evolved considerably, and my mind sees someone different.

 Q: How do you deal with writer’s block?